sarrettb/dev/README.md

 # Introduction
 This repo contains personal software development projects I have worked on.
-Each subfolder contains a pesonal project to some level.
+Each subfolder contains a project to some level.

 ## BUtility
 - `BUtility` stands for "Blake's Utility" which is meant to be a folder to host any common C++ code that could be shared among different projects.